microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - the `id` property will specify the global action ID (see [#6899], [#7175]) to identify the action to perform when the user selects the entry.
 Actions with invalid IDs will be ignored and omitted from the list.
-  - The `"name"` property provides a string of text to display for the action.
-    If this string is omitted, then we'll use the action's label (which is either provided as the `"name"` in the global list of actions, or the generated name)
+  - The text for this entry will be the action's label (which is either provided as the `"name"` in the global list of actions, or the generated name if no `name` was provided)
-  - The `"icon"` property provides a path to a image to use as the icon.
-This property is optional.
+  - The icon for this entry will similarly re-use the action's `icon`.
 * `"type":"remainingProfiles"`: This is a special type of entry that will be expanded to contain one `"type":"profile"` entry for every profile that was not already listed in the menu.
 This will allow users to add one entry for